mohaseeb/beam-nuggets/examples/dataflow/README.md

 - GCP environment setup (a crude list)
-  - To provide connectivity between the GCP workers (that will be spun to execute the pipeline) and the PostgreSQL instance, all resources (DB, workers) has created on the same GCP region (`us-central1` in my case), so the workers can talk to the DB using my GCP project private networks ( one for the DB, and one for the workers setup.
-GCP automatically takes care of setting up the necessary connectivity between the DB and the workers networks).
+  - To provide connectivity between the GCP workers (that will be spun to execute the pipeline) and the PostgreSQL instance, all resources (DB, workers) were created on the same GCP region (`us-central1` in my case), so the workers can talk to the DB using my GCP project private networks ( one for the DB, and one for the workers setup.
+GCP automatically takes care of setting up the necessary connectivity between the DB network and the workers network).
   - A PostgreSQL instance is created on us-central1 region. `Private IP` connectivity is then enabled for the instance (under `Connections` on the PostgreSQL